 - If I Do Not Return:King Harkinian: If you don't hear from me in a month, send Link!

 - I'm a Humanitarian:Glutko: Oh goodie!
 Mashed Link for the main course!

 - Informed Ability:Link: That old Ganon's no match for the King!

 - In Harm's Way: The quote at the top of this page indicates Link has this attitude.

 - Inherently Funny Words: "Dinner", "Come!", "Boi", "Glutko", "Squadallah!", "Duke Onkled", "DIE!!"... and most of the other words spoken in the series.

 - It Makes Sense in Context: The introductory cutscene for Tykogi Tower.
-It's supposed to depict how the inhabitants of Sakado were imprisoned here, but instead shows us out-of-context clips of Mayor Kravindish's "This is illegal you know!" and Harbanno's "My cakes will burn!"
+It's supposed to depict the inhabitants of Sakado imprisoned there, but instead shows us out-of-context clips of Mayor Kravindish's "This is illegal you know." and Harbanno's "My cakes will burn!"

 - Kaleidoscope Eyes: Lika, the woman who gives Zelda the magic cloak in Sakado, sounds like a witch, has pale red skin, sharp fingernails, and evil looking eyes that constantly change color as she talks.
 She also has a human skull sitting on her bookshelf.

 - Keet: Link, in spades.
 Perhaps one should be glad he is otherwise a Heroic Mime in the canonical series.

 - Bosses too.
 Especially Militron.Militron: Worthless Koridian!
 You must be HARDENED WITH FIRE!
 GO AND KILL!